 Kansas State University.
 Students with dual enrollment at KSU and MCC will have student bills at both institutions and should expect to pay both institutions directly.
-MCC students may obtain a waiver, which holds the KSU late fee from being charged to their KSU account through one billing cycle, by contacting SFS with a copy of their KSU class enrollment.
+MCC students may obtain a waiver, which holds the KSU late fee from being charged to their KSU account through one billing cycle, by contacting SFS with a copy of their KSU semester course enrollment.
 The request must be made no later than 10 days prior to classes beginning for the semester.
+Contact SFS office if you have any questions.